-Ok, so we aren’t even eating soy from soybeans, we’re eating a soy / yeast byproduct combination made from soy leghemoglobin genes?
+Ok, so we aren’t even eating soy from soybeans, we’re eating a soy / yeast byproduct combination made from genetically modified microorganisms?

 Further, the heme protein isn’t the only protein the yeast make.
-They make 40 others, all of which end up in the Impossible Burger.
-Who knows what these additional proteins do in the human body.
+They make 40 others, all of which end up in the Impossible Burger, and none of which have been studied in the human body.

 Whole foods plant based?

-However, in their quest to make a plant based burger to rival the traditional burger, they overlooked a basic principle of the plant based movement: that the food supply is making people sick.
+However, in their quest to make a plant based burger to rival the traditional burger, they overlooked a basic principle of the plant based movement: that processed food is making people sick.